 What is SelectMDx?

 SelectMDx is a new non-invasive urine test for determining the risk of (aggressive) prostate cancer.
 It measures the amount of two genes that are associated with aggressive prostate cancer.
-This is then combined with clinical information (age, PSA value, prostate volume, family history of prostate cancer, and the outcome of a digital rectal examination (DRE)) to calculate the risk of having aggressive cancer cells in your prostate.
+This is then combined with clinical information (age, PSA density, and the outcome of a digital rectal examination (DRE)) to calculate the risk of having aggressive cancer cells in your prostate.

 Read more about SelectMDx in the FAQ.